BHASVIC-CompSci/.github/profile/Guides/pushing.md

 ## Pushing to github

 ### What does pushing mean?

-Pushing is the process of sending your local changes to the remote repository.
-This means that your changes are now available to everyone else and you can access them from any device.
+Pushing is uploading your recent work (also called commits) to github so it's centrally stored and can be accessed from other computers.

+This also adds your code as previous version you can read to see your past work.

+This can be done when you're finished working and want to carry on at another computer, or just when you've done a significant piece of work you'd like to create a version of.

 ### How do I push?
 1. Open github desktop and select the repository you're working on from the top left